 This delay means that many people never make the connection between hitting their head and cognitive problems experienced later in life.

-A CAT scan or MRI is the first step to detecting obvious structural damage in the brain.
+A CT scan or MRI is the first step to detecting obvious structural damage in the brain.
 But there can be more subtle damage to your brain that these scans might miss, especially if your injury is years old.
 This is where more advanced techniques come into play.

-These scans can reveal improperly functioning brain cells even years after the bleeding has stopped.
+Functional MRIs or SPECT scans can detect metabolic damage in the brain tissue.
+These scans can reveal improperly functioning brain cells even years after an injury.
 From there, your healthcare provider can move forward with treatment options.

-Aviv Clinics HBOT
+Aviv Clinics Hyperbaric suite

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age